Plymouth, Devonport and South Western Junction Railway: Proposals for a connecting line

-Local interests promoted a Devon and Cornwall Central Railway which obtained an authorising act of Parliament, the Devon and Cornwall Central Railway Act 1882 (45 & 46 Vict. c. ccxxviii), on 18 August 1882 to build a line from Lidford to Calstock, where it would join an existing short mineral line, the East Cornwall Mineral Railway (ECMR), which it would purchase and convert it to full railway standards.
+Local interests promoted a Devon and Cornwall Central Railway (D&CCR) which obtained an authorising act of Parliament, the Devon and Cornwall Central Railway Act 1882 (45 & 46 Vict. c. ccxxviii), on 18 August 1882 to build a line from Lidford to Calstock, where it would join an existing short mineral line, the East Cornwall Mineral Railway (ECMR), which it would purchase and convert it to full railway standards.
 The D&CCR would therefore reach the Tamar at Calstock and get to Callington.

 In the 1883 session, the D&CCR sought powers to extend the authorised line from Gunnislake to run via Beer Alston (later spelt Bere Alston) and Tamerton Foliot to the Devonport terminus of the LSWR; that line would give the LSWR the independent access it required to Plymouth.

 In the same session, the Plymouth Devonport and South Western Junction Railway (PD&SWJR) sought powers for a line linking Lidford and Devonport via Tavistock and Beer Ferris (later spelt Bere Ferrers), as well as several branches connecting to other lines, including the D&CCR line authorised in 1882.

-The D&CCR proposal alienated many potential supporters: in particular, it was not to pass through the important town of Tavistock (to avoid generating Parliamentary opposition from the SDR, who were already serving the town).
+The D&CCR proposal alienated many potential supporters: in particular, it was not to pass through the important town of Tavistock (to avoid generating parliamentary opposition from the SDR, who were already serving the town).
 The PD&SWJR bill was successful, receiving royal assent as the Plymouth, Devonport and South Western Junction Railway Act 1883 (46 & 47 Vict. c. ccxxx) on 25 August 1883; authorised capital was £750,000; the act of Parliament authorised a new independent line in Plymouth connecting Friary and Devonport stations, and with a large central Plymouth station east of Tavistock road; the connecting link from Devonport to Lidford; the branch to the D&CCR line authorised in 1882 near Calstock; and connections to the Dockyard at Devonport.
 Running powers were granted over the short harbour lines of the LSWR in Plymouth.
 An agreement was made with the LSWR for them to operate the line for 50% of gross receipts.
 A further act of Parliament, the Plymouth, Devonport and South Western Junction Railway Act 1884 (47 & 48 Vict. c. ccxxxi) of 7 August 1884 authorised the purchase of the D&CCR and abandonment of its Lidford to Calstock line; a clause was inserted obliging the PD&SWJR to purchase the East Cornwall Mineral Railway within a year of opening to Devonport.